 3. It’s easy to impersonate businesses with no DMARC protection

-Recently, we found that 88% of the world’s top retailers still don’t have a sufficient DMARC policy in place, meaning they’re highly vulnerable to exact domain impersonation attacks.
-DMARC is an email authentication protocol which, when properly configured, works using existing protocols SPF and DKIM to stop bad actors impersonating your domain.
+We found that 88% of the world’s top retailers still don’t have a sufficient DMARC policy in place, meaning they’re highly vulnerable to exact domain impersonation attacks.
+DMARC is an email authentication protocol that, when properly configured, works using existing protocols SPF and DKIM to stop bad actors from impersonating your domain.

 Because of a flaw in the SMTP protocol, cybercriminals are able to send phishing emails using a brand’s exact domain, leaving both their trusting customers and internal infrastructure open to attack, resulting in financial and data loss, and long-lasting reputational damage.